sugarlabs/musicblocks/guide/README.md

 ### <a name="timbre"></a>4.9 Custom Timbres

-While Music Blocks comes with many built-in instruments, it is also possible to create custom instruments with unique sound qualities.
+While Music Blocks comes with many built-in instruments, it is also possible to create custom timbres with unique sound qualities.

 ![alt tag](https://rawgithub.com/walterbender/musicblocks/master/guide/timbre1.svg "the Timbre widget")